django-cms/django-cms/docs/how_to/install.rst

 django CMS requires a relational database backend.
 Each django CMS installation should have its own database.

-You can use SQLite, which is included in Python and does not need to be installed separately or configured further.
+You can use SQLite, which is included in Python and doesn't need to be installed separately or configured further.
 You are unlikely to be using that for a project in production, but it's ideal for development and exploration, especially as it is configured by default in a new Django project's :setting:`django:DATABASES`::